 Open-chain structure not wholly true: Fischer realized that the open-chain pentahydroxy aldehyde structure of glucose did not wholly explain its chemical behaviour.
 Unlike simple aldehydes, glucose did not form the crystalline bisulphate compound and failed to give the Schiff’s test.
 Furthermore, the pentaacetate and pentamethyl ether derivatives of glucose are not oxidized by Tollens reagent or Fehling’s solution, indicating the absence, indicating the absence of the CHO group.

-The cyclic structure suggested to explain mutarotation: The French chemist, Tarnet established the existence of two crystalline forms of glucose, alpha-glucose and beta-glucose, alpha-glucose has specific rotation +112⁰, while beta-glucose +19⁰.
+The cyclic structure suggested explaining mutarotation: The French chemist, Tarnet established the existence of two crystalline forms of glucose, alpha-glucose and beta-glucose, alpha-glucose has specific rotation +112⁰, while beta-glucose +19⁰.
 The optical rotation of each of these forms changed gradually with time till finally a constant value of +53⁰ was reached.